 How soon can I resume my normal activities?

-The moment you leave the clinic, you may resume your normal daily activitites.
-However, it is important not to overexert for a few days, as the body is still healing.
+The moment you leave the clinic, you may resume your normal daily activities.
+However, it is important not to overexert for a few days, and increase your water intake as the body is still healing.

-Can Laser Therapy be combined with other therapies?
+Can Tri-wave Laser Therapy be combined with other therapies?

-Who is not a candidate for Laser Therapy?
+Who is not a candidate for Tri-wave Laser Therapy?